verygoodgraphics/vgg_docs/docs/specs/overview.md

 - __Readable__: It must be readable by ordinary users.
 Not only should the specs be well and clearly documented with illustrations, but also the data that conforms to the specs should be human-readable and parser-developable.
-- __Compatible__: It should be compatible not only with common design software such as Figma or Adobe Illustrator, but also with public graphics specifications such as SVG, making it a super-set of existing formats.
+- __Compatible__: It should be compatible not only with popular design software such as Figma or Adobe Illustrator, but also with public graphics specifications such as SVG, making it a super-set of existing formats.
+This means that it should include all the advanced graphic effects such as gradients, shadows and blurs.
 - __Scriptable__: It should have built-in scripting capability for vector graphics animation and more advanced interaction semantics.
 - __Compact__: While being readable, it should be as compact as possible for